xKiraiChan/emmvrc_detector/readme.md

+# No longer possible
+The emmVRC API always returns "invalid combination", regardless of whether or not an account exists.

 # emmvrc_detector

 ***.bunny. did not contribute to this project in any way.
 Abyss client ($100) sells a public GitHub feature.***